Carroll Parrott Blue: Career

 The Dawn at My Back: A Memoir of a Black Texas Upbringing, (2003) is a book, DVD-ROM and website.
 It explores Blue's family history and the history of Houston's black community.
 It won the Sundance Online Film Festival Jury Award in 2004 and was also named one of the 30 best American Association of University Press publications by the American Library Association in that year.

 From 2006 through 2015, Blue was a research professor at the University of Houston.
 While at the University of Houston, she applied for a National Endowment for the Arts "Our Town" grant application to encourage people in the art and architecture field to improve the community.
 She was awarded $100,000 for this pursuit.
 In 2011 and 2012 she was appointed a visiting scholar at the Harvard Graduate School of Design.

 Blue was passionate about transforming Houston and founded SEHTA, the Southeast Houston Transformation Alliance.
 In Blue's pursuit of making change in the Southeast Houston area, her work consisted of storytelling, interactive multimedia, public art and design.
 SEHTA tells the community's story by capturing the voices from the community while merging the objective facts of this community to reach her audience of academics, developers and donors.
 She was part of a team that created artwork at the Palm Center Transit Center and worked towards the renovation of Houston's Emancipation Park.

 Shortly after Hurricane Harvey in 2017, Blue collaborated in the creation of a storymap for the Third Ward with The Dawn Project, the Houston Chronicle, and several other organizations.
 The project collected stories from Houston residents who were impacted by storm.

 Awards

 Blue's work The Dawn at My Back: Memoir of a Texas Upbringing won the 2004 Sundance Online Film Festival Viewers Award in the New Forms Gallery category.

 She was appointed a World Academy of Art and Science Fellow in 2007.

 Death

 Blue died on December 11, 2019, as reported in the Houston Defender.
-Her cause of death is unknown.
+She died of natural causes.